-Air travelers encounter long security lines at National despite revamped security checkpoints
+Air travelers encounter long security lines at National despite revamped checkpoints

 “A lot of parents are traveling with children for Thanksgiving week and they take a little longer at checkpoints,” she said.
 “And because people are new to travel or are rusty, they often have prohibited items in their carry-on bags, which also slows down the line.”

-Jonathan Dean, a spokesman for Baltimore Washington Marshall International Airport, said the weekend was smooth with no significant waits at TSA or airline counters.
+Jonathan Dean, a spokesman for Baltimore-Washington International Marshall Airport, said the weekend was smooth, with no significant waits at TSA or airline counters.
 The airport is expecting both Tuesday and Wednesday to set pandemic-era records, with 29,000 and 31,000 departing passengers, respectively.

 “There is clearly a strong demand for travel,” he said.